AI Prompts for Sales Teams: Outreach & Proposals

 Should I tell prospects I used AI?

 No need.
 You would not tell them you used spell check.
-AI is a tool for creating the output—what matters is whether the output is good.
+AI is a tool for creating the output—what matters is whether the output is good, relevant, and helpful to them.

 Which prompts should I start with?